Dual Credit / Dual Enrollment Scholarship

 MDHEWD will calculate the award based on the certified information and disburse the funds to the institution on behalf of the student accordingly.

-MDHEWD will notify students of their eligibility status (ineligible, awarded or unfunded) through the email address provided on the application.
+MDHEWD will notify students of their eligibility status (ineligible, awarded or unfunded).